HorizenOfficial/Sidechains-SDK/examples/simpleapp/mc_sc_workflow_example.md

 **Step 3: Generate keypairs for the first Forger box in Sidechain**

-As a next step we need Vrf keypair and ed25519 key pair, those keys will be used as inputs for the first Forger box in the newly created Sidechain, i.e. output for Mainchain to Sidechain transaction
+As a next step we need Vrf keypair and ed25519 keypair, those keys will be used as inputs for the first Forger box in the newly created Sidechain, i.e. output for Mainchain to Sidechain transaction

 For generating ed25519 key use the command:
 `generatekey {"seed":"my seed"}`

-Example output of newly created key pair is:
+Example output of newly created keypair is:
 ```
 {
     "publicKey": "a5b10622d70f094b7276e04608d97c7c699c8700164f78e16fe5e8082f4bb2ac"